 a.
 There were no transactions with or involving the Company in which a director, executive officer, or stockholder (owning ten percent (10%) or more of the Company's total outstanding shares) and members of their immediate family had or is to have a direct or indirect material interest during the last two years.
 No material transactions between the registrants and related parties except as provided hereunder to non-controlling shareholders.
-As discussed in the notes to the Company's audited financial statements, the significant transactions and outstanding balance with related party amounting to P2,317,754.00 represents the Management fee for services rendered by Vicsal Investment, Inc. ("VII"), the Fund Manager.
-Annual fees incurred for management services rendered by VII are computed at 1% of the net asset value ("NAV") of the Fund.
+As discussed in the notes to the Company's audited financial statements, the significant transactions and outstanding balance with related party amounting to P2,295,038.00 represents the Management fee for services rendered by Vicsal Investment, Inc. ("VII") up to June 30, 2017 and AB Capital & Investment Corporation ("ABCIC") starting from July 1, 2017, the Fund Manager.
+Annual fees incurred for management services rendered by VII and ABCIC are computed at 1% of the net asset value ("NAV") of the Fund.